Doug Davies

 RAF Bomber Command 1940 – 1945

-My father was an electrician and was just 21 when he joined RAF Bomber Command in 1940.
-Until 1942 he worked using his electrical expertise but then decided to retrain and ended up as a sergeant gunner on Lancaster and Wellington bombers.
+My father, Doug Davies, was an electrician and was just 19 when he joined RAF Bomber Command Volunteer Reserve in 1940.
+Until 1942 he worked as ground crew using his electrical expertise but then decided to retrain and ended up as a sergeant gunner on Lancaster and Wellington bombers.
 He soon was in the air, mainly as a tail gunner but frequently in the mid upper turret.

-He was examined by the squadron medical officer who referred him to a civilian psychiatrist.
+After being discharged back to active duty some 3 months later, he was examined by the squadron medical officer who referred him to a civilian psychiatrist.
 I still find the diagnosis that was made by that unempathetic psychiatrist deeply and disgustingly offensive – LMF – lack of moral fibre !!
+Perhaps they should have put that psychiatrist in a cold and noisy airplane, made him stand behind a set of guns for 8 hours then crash landing and see 6 of your best friends killed.
+I’m sure he would have had second thoughts about flying again!!!

 Fortunately for my father, the squadron leader intervened immediately and quashed the psychiatrist’s diagnosis.
 As a flying man himself the squadron leader knew exactly what my father had been through and understood his predicament.
 Dad was retrained as a gunnery instructor and spent the rest of the war teaching youngsters the intricacies of aircraft guns.